laminas/laminas-servicemanager/docs/book/v4/config-abstract-factory.md

 ];
 ```

-Like all abstract factories starting in version 3, you may also use the config
+Like all abstract factories starting, you may also use the config
 abstract factory as a mapped factory, registering it as a factory for a specific
 class: